brainstormforce/wp-spectra/README.md

 * Fix: FAQ - Resolved an issue wherein the block content padding would appear differently in the editor and the front-end.
 * Fix: Global - Resolved an issue wherein the WooCommerce and custom template-styles would not load as intended in FSE theme.
 * Fix: Content Timeline - Resolved an issue wherein the block's styling would be applied to other nested blocks in the editor.
+* Fix: Container - Resolved an issue wherein the animation slide right doesn't work as intended with Testimonial block in Firefox browser.
 * Fix: Image - Resolved an issue wherein images would not load as intended after migration.

 ### 2.10.1 - SATURDAY, 11th NOVEMBER 2023 ###